 Part of this property is within prime and unique farmlands, but no timberlands have been designated in the vicinity of the LF.
-The Svea-Barnes and Hamerly-Tonka complexes are found on the entire site, except for a small portion of the northwest corner of the property.
+The Hamerly-Tonka complex and Wauhon series are found on the entire site, except for a small portion of the northeast and southeast corners of the property.
 The portion of this site designated as prime farmland is subject to the Farmland Protection Policy Act (Public Law 97-98).